 The release of Longbox, the thirty-sixth publication by GDS, signalled a step away from the traditional anthology by publishing six extended works by eleven artists, arranged as five separate books in an impeccably designed box set.

-Last year saw the creation of Going Down Swinging 37, a powerful little nugget edited by Matt Harnett and Katia Pase.
-Fuelled by hummus and shower wine, this most recent edition features the fierce talent of forty incredible writers and a punchy design by Matt Tambellini.
+Last year saw the creation of Going Down Swinging 38, an obnoxiously shaped tome edited by Megan Anderson and Matt Harnett.
+With secret codes, digital diversions, a bit of binary, bees and spoken word this most recent edition features the fierce talent of thirty incredible writers and design by More Studio.

 Now heading towards its fortieth birthday, Going Down Swinging has remained true to its first guiding principles while evolving with its editorship and community.
-Going Down Swinging print editions are curated by editors Katia Pase and Matthew Harnett, with support from Geoff Lemon and the editorial team, including editors based in regional areas, states and territories around Australia.
 Each year we aim to produce a print publication built from a national open submission call.
 These print editions focus on new work, with a selected number of written and visual art pieces commissioned and closely developed for each edition.

 Our digital productions feature art with a literary basis that we can’t publish in print – interactive comics, short film, HTML psych-out poetry – curated and developed by our editorial and digital team.
-With the appointment of digital developer Jacqui Hagen, we have begun new cross-artform projects that focus on new ways of viewing literature in the digital world.
+We’re always working on new cross-artform projects that focus on new ways of viewing literature in the digital world.
 A large part of this is looking at new and experimental ways of reaching new audiences that are accessible, reliable and innovative.

-Our website is an active space managed by online editor Megan Anderson and designed by Jacqui Hagen.
-With an emphasis on the large community of Going Down Swinging writers, new work is published weekly.
-These are sourced from pitches, submissions, commissions, and collaborations with other publications around the world.
+Our website is an active space with an emphasis on the large community of Going Down Swinging writers.
+Our online features are sourced from pitches, submissions, commissions, and collaborations with other publications around the world.

-All of our work is supported by our general manager, Kirk Marshall, and our close-knit team of staff, volunteers and interns.
+All of our work is supported by our general manager and our close-knit team of staff, volunteers and interns.